 In northern Bangladesh, Sumaiya faced the all-too-common prospect of child marriage when she was 16, a practice still prevalent in her region.
 With her parents working in a different town, her grandparents, under financial strain, arranged for her marriage.
 Through Sumaiya’s determination and involvement with her adolescent club, part of a World Vision initiative promoting social justice and education for girls, the marriage was called off, and Sumaiya is helping other girls in her community experience more hopeful futures.

 When Sarah lost her father in 2010, her life took a drastic turn for the worse.
 The family went hungry, not cooking because they tried to limit their water usage.
 Challenges like these combined to make Sarah consider marrying young as a way out of the troubles.
 In 2020 her waiting paid off when World Vision drilled a borehole in her community.
 Now she concentrates on school and doesn’t even consider marrying at this time.

 Child marriage is a violation of human rights.
 Marrying as a child compromises a girl’s development and severely limits her opportunities in life.
-Get the child marriage facts and learn how you can help end it.
+Get the facts about child marriage and learn how you help end it.